The Evolution of Drug Production in Nigeria

 Excessive unmanaged dependence on imported finished products resulting from the oil boom era had a severely damaging effect on the economy.
 With the dwindling economy and severe shortages of foreign exchange, goods became scarce and the scarcity of pharmaceutical products became a new phenomenon.
 The government introduced the infamous import license for all imported goods, including drugs, and with it, the course of the history and development of the Pharmaceutical Industry was altered.
 The introduction of the structural adjustment programme as recommended by the International Monetary Fund (IMF) further exacerbated the fragile economy.

 The Nigerian government’s implementation of the import license regime was done mainly on the basis of political patronage.
 Many people who had no business with drugs and pharmaceuticals got the licenses and became importers, while pharmacists, genuine manufacturers and importers were denied access to foreign exchange or forced to repurchase the import licenses from those whose plants and offices were located in their briefcases.
 With the introduction of this regime, the drug importation and distribution system in Nigeria became chaotic.
 The country’s markets were flooded with all sorts of fake/counterfeit and substandard products.
+However, two positive results happened during this period.
+More indigenous pharmaceutical manufacturers, such as Emzor, Mopson, Barewa, Geonnasons, Continental, Ashmina, and Afrik came into the scene.
+In addition, the proportion of local manufacture grew to 40 percent.

 Phase V (1987- present)